Nieheim: Transport

 Owing to Nieheim's advantageous location on the north–south-running East Westphalia Road (Ostwestfalenstraße), otherwise known as Federal Highway (Bundesstraße) B252, connections to Autobahnen A 2 (Hanover-Ruhr area) and A 44 (Dortmund-Kassel) are right at hand.

 Nieheim is also easily reached by public transport.
 The nearest railway stations are Steinheim, Brakel and Altenbeken.

 Education

 Nieheim has 3 kindergartens, 3 primary schools, a Hauptschule and a Realschule (Peter-Hille-Realschule).

 Culture and sightseeing

 Buildings

-Among the town's buildings that are worthiest of a look are the Town Hall, built in 1610 in the Weser Renaissance style, the Ratskrug from 1712, a stately half-timbered building, and the Richterhaus ("Judge House"), built in 1701.
+Among the town's buildings that are most worthy of a visit are the Town Hall, built in 1610 in the Weser Renaissance style, the Ratskrug from 1712, a stately half-timbered building, and the Richterhaus ("Judge House"), built in 1701.

 The Catholic Parish Church of Saint Nicholas with its artistically relief-decorated baptismal font and late Gothic little sacramental house has parts that were built as early as the 13th century.

 The Protestant Church of the Cross (Kreuzkirche) was built in a neo-Gothic style in 1868–1869.

 The Gut Holzhausen estate is a biodynamic farm and the venue for a summer festival called Voices.